mdmcconville/VirtualHarp/README.md

 This was coded in C++ using the Instinct Graphics Package.
 I collected all of the sound files myself using my own harp.
 I apologize for any out-of-tune notes.
 I've used this successfully in Windows 7.

-To download: Switch to the Releases tab and download the .zip file.
+To download: Switch to the releases tab and download the .zip file.